ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 languages, and specially in Haskell.

-Assuming `a` and `b` are valid OCaml expressions, the following three pieces of sources code are functionally identical:
+Assuming `a` and `b` are valid OCaml expressions, the following three pieces of source code are functionally identical:

 ```ocaml
 bind a (fun x -> b)